open-telemetry/opentelemetry.io/content/en/docs/demo/kubernetes-deployment.md

 helm install my-otel-demo open-telemetry/opentelemetry-demo
 ```

+{{% alert title="Note" color="info" %}}

+The OpenTelemetry Demo Helm chart does not support being upgraded from one
+version to another.
+If you need to upgrade the chart, you must first delete the
+existing release and then install the new version.

+{{% /alert %}}

+{{% alert title="Note" color="info" %}}

-> **Note** The OpenTelemetry Demo Helm chart version 0.11.0 or greater is
+The OpenTelemetry Demo Helm chart version 0.11.0 or greater is required to
-> required to perform all usage methods mentioned below.
+perform all usage methods mentioned below.

+{{% /alert %}}

 ## Install using kubectl